fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/en.md

 ## How the virus spreads

 To understand the spread of COVID-19, we need to know the reproduction number (R).
 In epidemiology, it describes how many healthy people are on average infected by a single infectious person.
 The number can be influenced by preventive measures.
-In the best case the number R decreases and the spread slows down.
-Without any measures the reproduction rate is estimated to be [between 2 and 3](https://academic.oup.com/jtm/article/27/2/taaa021/5735319).
+In the best case, the number R decreases, and the spread slows down.
+Without any measures, the reproduction rate is estimated to be [between 2 and 3](https://academic.oup.com/jtm/article/27/2/taaa021/5735319).

 +++ vis-reproduction 1